Ceredigion: Transport

-The Cambrian Line provides mainline railway services between Aberystwyth, Shrewsbury and Birmingham where passengers can join services for London and elsewhere.
-Passengers can change at Dovey Junction railway station for trains along the Cambrian Coast Line to Pwllheli.
-There are no motorways in Ceredigion, the nearest is the western end of the M4 motorway at Pont Abraham near Pontarddulais in Carmarthenshire.
-The Fishguard to Bangor trunk road, the A487, travels in a northeast direction following the coast from Cardigan to New Quay, through Aberaeron and Aberystwyth.
-The A44 travels eastwards from Aberystwyth to Llangurig before turning south then east through Rhayader, Leominster and Worcester.
+The Cambrian Line provides main line railway services between Aberystwyth, Shrewsbury and Birmingham, where passengers can join services for London and elsewhere.
+Passengers can change at Dovey Junction for trains along the Cambrian Coast Line to Pwllheli.

+There are no motorways in Ceredigion; the nearest is the western end of the M4 motorway at Pont Abraham, near Pontarddulais in Carmarthenshire.
+The Fishguard to Bangor trunk road, the A487, travels in a north-east direction following the coast from Cardigan to New Quay, through Aberaeron and Aberystwyth.
+The A44 travels eastwards from Aberystwyth to Llangurig, before turning south then east through Rhayader, Leominster and Worcester.

-There are local bus services between the main centres of population, and long distance services between Aberystwyth and Cardiff via Aberaeron and Lampeter.
-A bus service known as "Bwcabus" operates in the south of the county offering customised transport for rural dwellers.
-TrawsCymru T1 service runs between Aberystwyth and Carmarthen with runs through Aberaeron and Lampeter.
+There are local bus services between the main centres of population, with long distance services between Aberystwyth and Cardiff, via Aberaeron and Lampeter.
+A bus service known as Bwcabus operates in the south of the county, offering customised transport for rural dwellers.
+TrawsCymru T1 service runs between Aberystwyth and Carmarthen, with some journeys through Aberaeron and Lampeter.

-Aberporth Airport, southeast of Aberporth, is being developed as West Wales Airport for domestic flights within Wales and the rest of the United Kingdom.
+Aberporth Airport, located south-east of Aberporth, is being developed as West Wales Airport for domestic flights within Wales and the rest of the United Kingdom.
 The airport is also developing as a centre for the deployment of civil and military unmanned aerial vehicles (UAVs), also known as 'drones'.
-The airport underwent major improvements in 2008 which extended the length of the runway from 945 to 1257 m.
+The airport underwent major improvements in 2008, which extended the length of the runway from 945 to 1257 m.